• Skip to primary navigation

 Blackening and grilling can both result in a delicious fish dish, but there are some things to consider when choosing your cooking method.

-The main disadvantage of both grilling and blackening is the smoke.
+The main disadvantage of both grilling and blackening is the smoke

 Grilling fish over an open flame should only be done outdoors in a well ventilated area.
 If it’s too cold or raining, it will be difficult to use the grill.